jina-ai/clip-as-service/.github/README-exec/torch.readme.md

     print(r['@m', ['text', 'scores__clip_score__value']])
 ```

-Finally, in the return you can observe the matches are re-ranked according to `.scores['clip_score']`:
+Finally, you can observe the matches are re-ranked based on `.scores['clip_score']`:

 ```bash
 [['a photo of a television studio', 'a photo of a conference room', 'a photo of a lecture room', 'a photo of a control room', 'a photo of a podium indoor'],